dfreerksen/dfreerksen.github.com/_posts/2016-02-15-custom-spree-preferences.md

 Spree::Config["custom_foo"] = "foo"
 ```

 The second option for creating custom preferences has only one extra step.
-Using the `YourEngine` extension that we created earlier, start by creating a new file at `app/models/spree/your_engine_setting.rb`.
+Using the `SpreeYourEngine` extension that we created earlier, start by creating a new file at `app/models/spree/your_engine_setting.rb`.
 Inside it, add the following

 ```ruby
 module Spree